Luis-St/Ratchet-Chat/API.md

 - Verifies signature via callback to `https://<X-Ratchet-Host>/api/federation/key` in production; http is allowed for localhost in development.
 - Rejects if `sender_handle` host does not match `X-Ratchet-Host`.
+- Rejects hosts that resolve to private/reserved IPs in production or that are not in the configured allowlist (if set).
+- Detects replayed payloads and returns `409`.

 Response:
 ```json